Westworld Season-Two Finale: Our 8 Biggest Questions and Theories

 There’s a tremendous amount of bloodshed in the season finale, but how long will any of these deaths actually last?
 Think about it: Dolores, Bernard, and Charlotte are technically all shot to death, yet they end the finale alive and together in Arnold’s house.
 So, can we really count on anyone being gone for good?
 Will we see Maeve, Hector, and the gang again?
 And what about Clementine?
 It’s certainly possible, since Tom and Sylvester are ordered to “salvage” any viable hosts they find on the beach.

 Yes, a few of the human characters like Elsie, Sizemore, and Strand may not return in season three, but frankly, anything is possible given how life and death wrap around each other in this finale.
-If we’re going by gut instinct, though, one departure does feel different than the rest: When Bernard says good-bye to his memory of Ford, it feels like a permanent farewell and a grandoise sendoff for Anthony Hopkins.
+If we’re going by gut instinct, though, one departure does feel different than the rest: When Bernard says good-bye to his memory of Ford, it feels like a permanent farewell and a grandiose send-off for Anthony Hopkins.

 What the heck happens in that post-credits scene?